DaniBodor/PressureApp/README.md

 ### Test in terminal

-There are two options to test the data retrieval from a terminal rather than from the API.
+There are two options to test the data retrieval from a terminal rather than from the browser.
 In either case, first follow steps 0 and 1 from above

 - For a given manual input and printed output, run `python src/run_manual.py`
 - To test a pre-determined range of valid and non-valid inputs, run `pytest src/test_local.py`